sifis-home/wp3-solutions/group-applications/README.md

 If the Group Manager or Authorization Server are running on a different host, the options *-gm* and *-as* can be used.

 In addition, the OscoreRsServer and OscoreAsServer applications also support the *-dht* parameter to enable logging to the DHT.

+Furthermore, the OscoreAsServer supports the *-db* parameter to indicate a connection string for the database.
+Example: "mysql://root:password@localhost:3306"

 **Use the following interactive script to send commands to the DHT (and trigger the clients)**
 python dht_rest_client.py